 The bottom line

 The cost of attrition is high, especially when it’s your high performers who are leaving.
 Companies should take proactive steps to reduce hiring mistakes and prevent toxic low performers from entering the workforce.
-Companies that do not address low performance issues will likely weaken their culture and drive away their best people.
+Companies that do not address low performance issues will likely weaken their company culture and drive away their best people, making it challenging to increase employee satisfaction and retain talent effectively.